 This variance decomposition procedure was applied over June 1985-June 2004, as well as for the two sub-periods of June 1985-December 1993 and June 1994 - June 2004.
 The sub-period break-point of December 1993 was chosen as it coincides with the LPT sector becoming a more mature asset class compared to the 1980s.
-To assess the dynamics of this LPT variability and the changing relative contributions by property, bonds and stocks to LPT variability over the nineteen year period of June 1985-June 2004, the variance decomposition procedure was also applied to rolling 8-year data periods2.
-These procedures were applied for the LPT sector and for individual LPTs (Stockland, GPT and Westfield).
-These three individual LPTs were chosen due to their significant stature in the LPT sector, as well as being the only LPTs operating over the full period of June 1985-June 2004.
+To assess the dynamics of this LPT variability and the changing relative contributions by property, bonds and stocks to LPT variability over the nineteen year period of June 1985-June 2004, the variance decomposition procedure was also applied to rolling 8-year data periods.
+This procedure was applied for the overall LPT sector, LPT subsectors (office, retail, industrial, diversified) and individual LPTs (Stockland, GPT and Westfield).